catid/tabby/ECDHE.md

-As a hand-waving argument for security, Tabby EC-DHE runs two EC-DH key agreement protocols, one based on the server's long-term secret, and another based on an ephemeral secret, and sums the result into one key.
-It avoids exploits based on the summation math by multiplying one of the keys by an ephemeral hash value agreed upon by both parties.
+As a hand-waving argument for security, Tabby EC-DHE runs two EC-DH key agreement protocols, one based on the server's long-term secret, and another based on an ephemeral secret, and sums the results into one key.
+It avoids exploits based on the summation math by multiplying one of the keys by an ephemeral hash value agreed upon by both parties, similar to how Schnorr signatures protect the long-term secret of the server, except that the sum is not revealed by Tabby.
 For detailed security arguments read more below.

 #### Tabby Key Generation Process : Algorithm 1